parallelvirtualcluster/docs/docs/architecture/cluster-architecture.md

 PVC can provide services to clients in this network via the DNSMasq subsystem, including IPv4 and IPv6 routing, firewalling, DHCP, DNS, and NTP.
 An upstream router must be configured to accept and return traffic from these network(s), either via BGP or static routing, if outside access is required.

-**NOTE:** Be aware of the potential for "tromboning" when routing between managed networks.
+📝 **NOTE** Be aware of the potential for "tromboning" when routing between managed networks.
 All traffic to and from a managed network will flow out the primary coordinator.
 Thus, if there is a large amount of inter-network traffic between two managed networks, all this traffic will traverse the primary coordinator, introducing a potential bottleneck.
 To avoid this, keep the amount of inter-network routing between managed networks or between managed networks and the outside world to a minimum.

 One major purpose of managed networks is to provide a bootstrapping mechanism for new VMs deployed using the [PVC provisioner](../deployment/provisioner) with CloudInit metadata services (see that documentation for details).
 Such deployments will require at least one managed network to provide access to the CloudInit metadata system.